josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧠_the_black_box_of_executive_power.md

 ---

 ## 🏮 Footer
-**The Black Box of Executive Power** provides Polaris with a diagnostic toolkit
+*🧠 The Black Box of Executive Power* provides Polaris with a diagnostic toolkit
 for understanding why leaders fail, why systems distort intention,
 and why concentrated executive power is incompatible with human cognition
 and democratic resilience.

+_Last updated: 2025-12-13_